softwaregravy/pitchmaster/TASKS.md

 - [ ] Implement Rakefile to call OpenAI API to generate search terms using static input
 - [ ] Design getting sentiment score using OpenAI API
 - [ ] Implement Rakefile to generate sentiment scores via OpenAI using static input
-- [ ] curl command to Perigon's API `/articles`
+- [ ] curl command to Perigon's API `/articles`, using search terms from previous steps
 - [ ] Implement Rakefile to call Perigon's API with static input
-- [ ] Implement Rakefile which contains the body of an email
+- [ ] Implement Rakefile which contains the body of an email in a link

 **Deliverable:** Basic feasibility tests for AI and API integrations